FAMILY DISPUTE RESOLUTION

-Phone: 1300782200 (24 hours a day, 7 days)
+Phone: 1300782200 (24 hours a day, seven days)

-It is sometimes difficult for us to think straight when our emotions are running high – this is normal.
-Presenting your thoughts clearly on paper can help.
-We suggest jotting down your ideal care and contact outcomes.
-It will help to give you clarity, and to help you to articulate your thoughts clearly when you are in the mediation session.
-You can use this to help you prepare.
+Write down how you think care and communication arrangements might work best for your children.
+It can be challenging to think clearly when emotions are running high; this is normal.
+Writing down your plans on paper can help.
+Adelaide Family Mediation suggests noting your ideal care and communication outcomes.
+It will help clarify and better articulate your thoughts when you are in the mediation session.
+You can use our 'Preparing for Mediation' worksheet to help.

-Make sure you understand your children's needs, so you can stay focused on them and not on each other.
+Clearly understand your children's needs, so you can stay focused on them and not on each other.
 What children need is often different from what parents need.